Linguistics

 Teaching methods

-Teaching methods: the course (60 h 9 ECTS) is taught by frontal lessons in Italian (either in presence or online).
+Teaching methods: the course (60 h 9 ECTS) is taught by frontal lessons in Italian (either in presence or online), and offers an oline tutoring to help students to consolidate their skills in Linguistics.
 Teaching materials will be available online on the 2024-2025 myAriel e-learning platform of the course, in order to give the students tools and occasions for a deeper reflection and critical awareness.

 Teaching Resources